Expertizo/Onboarding/performances.md

 ### ⚠️ Performance Improvement Steps

-1. **⚠️ 1st Warning**: Issued when performance remains below target scores for an extended period.
+1. **⚠️ 1st Warning**: If performance scores remain below the targeted benchmarks for an extended period, despite support and discussions, a formal warning is issued.
+This serves as an opportunity to identify challenges and create a plan for improvement.
-2. **⏳ 2nd and Last Warning**: Given if no improvement is observed after the 1st warning.
+2. **⏳ 2nd and Last Warning**: If there’s no significant improvement after the first warning, a final warning is issued.
+This step emphasizes the urgency of taking corrective actions.
 3. **❌ Termination**: Applied as a last resort if performance doesn't improve after the final warning.

 **Note:** We do not issue warnings if consistent, even slight, improvements are observed.